Civic Internship Program

 Spring 2017 applications are due by April 1, 2017.

 In the District Office, Civic Interns will develop leadership capabilities and networking skills by spearheading outreach projects, will assist congressional staff with office responsibilities, will gain in-depth knowledge of the decision making process in local government, and will complete research assignments – preparing policy and event reports.

 Civic Interns will attend a 3-day orientation program in regards to the district office’s operations and projects, which will provide interns with an overview of the various civic programs, outreach projects, research assignments and administrative office tasks each intern will be responsible for accomplishing.
 The program will also prepare Interns for their Civic Intern projects, due at the end of the program.

 To apply for the Civic Internship program in the District, fill out our Congressional Internship Form.
-If you have any questions, you can e-mail firstname.lastname@example.org.
+Please apply for internships for the Fall season by September 5th, for Winter by January 1st, for Spring by April 1st, and for Summer by June 1st.
+Applications will be considered after these specified dates.
+If you have any questions, you can e-mail email@example.com.